Published September 15, 2020 • 3 minute read

 As with any insurance policy, this varies.
 Most policies will provide some level of coverage for cleanup, bodily injury, property damage, and legal defense costs associated with a qualifying environmental incident.
 These can include gradual and sudden-onset incidents.
 Policy limits determine how much the insurer will pay toward these expenses.

-Here are several important terms to know regarding CRL policies:
+Here are several important terms to know regarding contractors pollution liability policies:

 Cleanup refers to the process of removing the pollutant or contaminant.